ckswilliams/modOpenREM/docs/i_exporting.rst

 If you are logged in as a user in the ``exportgroup`` or the ``admingroup``, the export links will be available near the top of the modality filter pages in the OpenREM interface.
-The following exports are currently available (version 0.4.3)
+The following exports are currently available (version 0.5.0)

 * CT basic, single sheet csv
 * CT advanced, XLSX muliple-sheets
 * Fluoroscopy basic, single sheet csv
 * Mammography, single sheet csv
 * Mammography NHSBSP, single sheet csv designed to satisfy NHSPSB reporting
+* Radiographic, single sheet csv
+* Radiographic, XLSX multiple sheets

-For CT, the XLSX export has multiple sheets.
+For CT and radiographic, the XLSX export has multiple sheets.
 The first sheet contains a summary of all the study descriptions, requested procedures and series protocol names contained in the export: